Weed brownies have been a symbol of edibles for decades and are also one of the most popular cannabis-infused foods

 - Preheat the oven to 325°F (162°C).

 - Grease your brownie pan with regular butter.
-We suggest you use a stainless steel pan since they will prevent your brownies from sticking.
+We suggest you use a stainless steel pan since it will prevent your brownies from sticking.

 - Add sugar, cocoa, vanilla, salt, water and cannabis butter to the mixing bowl.
 Whisk to blend all the ingredients together.